quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Extension Frames

 QUIC frames do not use a self-describing encoding.
-An endpoint therefore needs to understand the syntax of all frame before it can successfully process a packet.
+An endpoint therefore needs to understand the syntax of all frames before it can successfully process a packet.
 This allows for efficient encoding of frames, but it means that an endpoint cannot send a frame of a type that is unknown to its peer.